igorkulman/coding-journal/content/projects/europa2.md

 date = "2015-12-18T03:56:44"
 +++

 Windows Phone application for the Európa 2 radio station.
+Taken over by another developer and redesigned.